Fahmiin-Abdullah/hanna-accounting/README.md

 The most interesting part of this project is making use of GraphQL as it's a new technology for me but certainly an interestring one relative to normal REST queries.

-Assumptions on the project requirement includes the functionalities of this MVP - I've implemented a bare bones version of it as specified in the requirements rather than going into the nitty gritty of how accounting actually works in real life.
+Assumptions on the project

+1. Functionalities of this MVP - I've implemented a bare bones version of it as specified in the requirements rather than going into the nitty gritty of how accounting actually works in real life.
 That's a separate fascination to dive into.
+2. I've also left out things like user authentication, authorization and other parts from the app as I want to focus solely on developing the stated requirements and the API/FE itself.

+## Architecture

+Link to the DB schema would look like [this](https://dbdiagram.io/d/62cda011cc1bc14cc5a48d04).
+Each transaction are associated to an account and each account's balance is recalculated on new transaction proccessed.

 ## Project setup